nodef/chasm.c/readme.md

 - Runtime optimizations / code generation
 - Testing / benchmarking software
 - Writing your own assemblers!
+- Inserting dynamic code into running processes and such

 I would highly recommend using something like [`example/vec.h`](example/vec.h) (Arena library) to dynamically push code onto a single array throughout your application with very low latency.
 I show this off in [`example/bf_compiler.c`](example/bf_compiler.c)!